-If the reason for your fatigue or insomnia is sleep apnea, nothing else will fix it other than addressing your sleep apnea.
+If the reason for your fatigue or insomnia is sleep apnea, nothing else will fix it other than addressing your sleep apnea!

 - Body movement (60%)

-- Insomnia during the night (19%)
+- Irritability during the day

 Sleep apnea is not something to take lightly!
 It can cause chronic and serious health risks:

 - Systemic inflammation (C-reactive protein, tumor necrosis factor α, and interleukin-6 – all no-good inflammatory markers).

 - Increased risk of heart failure, and a higher risk of atrial fibrillation, independent of weight.

 - A higher risk of adverse pregnancy outcomes.